 State candidates are also required to report the amount received per contributor per election.
 For each itemized loan, disclose the type of election, the year of the election, and the amount received from the contributor for that election.
-For example, an Assembly candidate who receives an \$8,800 loan intended for both the primary and general elections would disclose per election amounts of \$4,400 P-year of the election and \$4,400 G-year of the election.
+For example, an Assembly candidate who receives a personal \$8,800 9,400 loan intended for both the primary and general elections would disclose perelection amounts of \$4,400 4,700 P-year of the election and \$4,400 4,700 G-year of the election.
 These figures may include amounts received in different calendar years.
 When a loan is repaid, the cumulative amount may be reduced by the amount repaid.